RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

      :tt:`.snapshots` directory or folder at the top-level of the lab

-  Then you will see a set folders (tip: sort by name), that has the date and time when each snapshot was taken.
+  Then you will see a set folders (tip: sort by name), that has the date and time when each snapshot was taken:

    .. _crsp lab snaphot nav: